tydev-new/ARCH/design_doc/3_engineering_design.md

 ### Checkpoint Failures

-1. If checkpoint fails, Tardis logs the error and allows Containerd to proceed with the next command
+1. If checkpoint fails, ARCH logs the error and allows Containerd to proceed with the next command
 2. No automatic retry is implemented
 3. The container continues running as normal

 ### Restore Failures

-1. If restore fails, Tardis rolls back changes to the container
+1. If restore fails, ARCH rolls back changes to the container
-2. Tardis calls Runc with the original create command
+2. ARCH calls Runc with the original create command
 3. The container is created from scratch

 ### Data Consistency